AriFordsham/GHCWiki/git-for-darcs-users.md

 ## darcs push

-Selectively pushing patches is not available directly in Git.
-A comparable workflow is to merge a local branch into the master branch and then `git push`, which does the same as `darcs push -a`.
+Selectively pushing patches is not available directly in Git.  `git push` does the same as `darcs push -a`.

+A comparable interactive workflow is to merge a selection of patches from a local branch into the local master branch and then `git push` that.

 In general, even though a central repository is possible, Git promotes a pull model.
 That is, to work on a project you typically "fork" (`git clone`) the source repository, add your changes, publish *your* repository, and send a pull-request to the upstream maintainer.
 The reasoning behind that is that you don't have something akin to a list of committers, but rather the maintainer has a set of trusted peers.
 This model is very different than what seems to be common among darcs users, but it has its advantages.